skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 * Cast Stop non-stop >__>
 * Have Garnet cast multi-target Silence on all the Type C's until they are all either Stopped or Silenced.
 * Zidane can Steal to grab some Potion and/or Tent, and Steiner should Defend and throw Phoenix Down, Potion and/or Elixir if necessary.
-* Concentrate your efforts on the Type C at the top of the list - for some reason it's stronger than the other two.
+* Concentrate your efforts on the Type C at the top of the list &ndash; for some reason it's stronger than the other two.
 * Rejoice if you manage to finish without having to use an Elixir!

 ---